MarisaKirisame/DefComBlog/Calculator.md

 Right now our language is really, really boring.
 It react the same (output a constant number) no matter what, while most program behave differently according to the context.

 The easiest way to do this is to add variable to the language.
-For now
+For now, all variables are defined externally, inputted by the user when the program is ran.
+We will add defining and assigning to variable some other times.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MjY5NTI0NDgsNTU1OTg4NjcxLC02Nj
+eyJoaXN0b3J5IjpbLTE4ODQ5OTAxMzMsLTE1MjY5NTI0NDgsNT
-E0NzIyMzldfQ==
+U1OTg4NjcxLC02NjE0NzIyMzldfQ==
 -->